Zeeshan13/Zeeshan13/README.md

 ## Hi there I'm Zeeshan Ahmad Ansari 👋

 I'm currently pursuing my Master of Science in Analytics with a specialization in Applied Machine Intelligence at Northeastern University.
-With a strong foundation in embedded systems and semiconductors, combined with my experience in data analytics, machine learning, and AI, I am passionate about leveraging cutting-edge technologies to drive innovation and solve real-world problems.
+With a strong foundation in Embedded Systems, semiconductors and Data Analytics, I am now focusing on the exciting fields of Artificial Intelligence (AI) and Machine Learning (ML) to solve complex, real-world problems.
+My experience spans from hardware design to building advanced data analytics models and developing AI-powered solutions.